plstcharles/thelper/docs/src/user-guide.rst

 The example above prepares the CIFAR10 data using a 80%-20% training-validation split, and keeps all the original CIFAR10 testing data for actual testing.
 All loaded samples will be normalized and resized to fit the expected input resolution of a typical model, as shown in the next subsection.
-This example however contains no data augmentation pipelines; refer to the `[relevant sections further down]
+This example however contains no data augmentation pipelines; refer to the :ref:`[relevant sections here]
-<#defining-a-data-augmentation-pipeline>`_ for actual usage examples.
-Similarly, no sampler is used
+<use-cases#defining-a-data-augmentation-pipeline>` for actual usage examples.
+Similarly, no sampler is
-above to rebalance the classes; `[see here] <#using-a-data-sampler-to-rebalance-a-dataset>`_ for a use case.
+used above to rebalance the classes; :ref:`[see here] <use-cases#rebalancing-a-dataset>` for a use case.
 Finally, for more information on other parameters that are not discussed here, refer to the documentation of :meth:`thelper.data.utils.create_loaders`.

 Model section